ojadeyemi/northscore-mcp/docs/northscore-mcp-tools.md

-# NorthScore MCP Tools
+# Northscore MCP Tools

-This document provides details about the NorthScore MCP tools.
+This document provides details about the Northscore MCP tools.

 ## `get_games`